SAT Essay Workshop in Upper Valley

 About lettersfromheartscontent

-Mother of six, wife to a forester and educator, former homeschool teacher and tutor with Classical Conversations.
-Now retired from teaching music at a small Christian school.
-In my retirement I am quilting, decluttering, and calling country dances--contra dances and more for people in my community who want to get out again.
+I'm a writer working on YA fiction.
+I am also a mother of six, grandmother, wife to a forester, former homeschool teacher and tutor with Classical Conversations.
+Now retired from teaching Music at a small Christian school.
+In retirement I am writing, care-giving, decluttering, and calling village dances in order to give groups of strangers the joy of accomplishing something good together.

 This entry was posted in Stories of Home.
 Bookmark the permalink.

-Leave a Reply
+Leave a comment